MaKToff/Home_task_1/171, 2nd semester/Homework_1 (16.02.2015)/README.md

 6. Insertion to a binary search tree (2 points).
 7. Removing from a binary search tree (4 points).
 8. LCR, LRC, CLR - printing of a binary search tree (4 points).

+Time on implementation of project
+* Expected: 7h
+* Real: 10h